 Muscle Meat: Muscle meat contains over 20% protein, the essential building blocks of all living beings.
 It also contains phosphorus and magnesium, is low in calcium and also contains essential fatty acids such as Omega 6 and 3.

 Bone: Bone contains really high amounts of calcium as calcium carbonate as well as phosphorus at a 2:1 ratio and about 4% magnesium and other trace minerals.

 Liver: Must I feed liver?
 You don’t have to, but then you will have to supplement to make up for the valuable nutrients that you lose out on this very inexpensive raw food.
-It’s extremely dense in protein, vitamin B,C,D,E, essential fatty acids, phosphorus, magnesium, selenium, zinc, potassium and copper; and it’s very low in calcium.
+It’s extremely dense in protein, vitamin A, B,C,D,E, essential fatty acids, phosphorus, magnesium, selenium, zinc, potassium and copper; and it’s very low in calcium.
 It needs to make up at least half of your pets’ offal requirement.

 Eggshell is pure calcium so take care not to feed a bone heavy meal together with eggshell as it may cause constipation if fed in excess.

 Egg yolk is great to include in your cats’ diet overall, as it contains lecithin which aids in resolving hairball issues.